radekstepan/mynd/README.md

-Client for embedding InterMine widgets (ws_widgets).
+Client for embedding InterMine widgets (ws_widgets branch only!).

 ## Requirements:
 ### To Run: